Get the AI Strategy Playbook Now

 Google Bets – the Future of Google?

-Other Bets are Google’s investment into new and emerging technologies that might be important for its revenue and growth in the future.
-Other bets account for 0.4% of Google’s annual revenue in 2019.
+Other Bets are Google’s investments in new and emerging technologies that might be important for its revenue and growth in the future.
+In 2023, other bets accounted for 0.4% of Google’s annual revenue.

 Some examples of Google’s other bets